 It’s always important to feel comfortable in your clothes, but especially in summer you don’t want tight or ill-fitting material rubbing or tightening around your painful joints.
 Loose, comfy clothes can make it easier to move around and give your joints the room they need to not feel constricted.
 Black and dark clothing traps heat, whilst lighter colours reflect heat and can thus make you feel less hot, so avoid tight dark clothes and try out some loose fitting lighter colours.

 4. Maintain a Healthy Weight

 Maintaining a healthy weight is important all year round because it can help take pressure off your joints and reduce pain.
-Dr Wendy names it as one of her two top tips to keeping your joints happy in the heat this summer.

 5. Hot and Cold Treatment

 Holding a cold water bottle or ice pack to your face or other part of your body doesn’t just cool you down during the summer months - it can also help reduce arthritis symptoms.